 Perhaps you should try Alpha!
 Alpha is a series of sessions exploring the basics of the Christian faith.
 During an 11-week timeframe, each session looks at a different question about faith; and each session is designed to create conversation.
 It’s an open, informal, and honest space to explore and discuss life’s big questions together.

 We typically hold Alpha sessions in the spring and the fall.
-Our next spring session will begin on February 7.
+The next session starts on Thursday, September 12.
 If you have any questions about faith, Christianity, or just need someone to talk to before Alpha begins, contact Dave Hyatt.

 What does Alpha look like?

 There isn’t really an average Alpha.
 Alpha is hosted in local communities all around the world, and everyone’s welcome.
 It occurs in cafes, churches, bars, prisons, parks, universities, schools, homes—you name it!
 Here at Hershey Free, we host Alpha on Thursday nights at 6:30 PM.
 Alpha has three components: food, a video talk, and discussion.
 Check out testimonials and other FAQs at alphausa.org.